 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Heavy Anti-aircraft gunsite at Old Ellerby, 600m south of Ellerby Grange is a Second World War defensive installation located in Yorkshire.
-The site comprises the remains of a heavy anti-aircraft gun emplacement, constructed during the period of intense aerial threat to northern England in the early 1940s.
-Such installations formed part of the broader network of anti-aircraft defences established across the country to protect against German air raids.
-The physical remains reflect the standard layout and construction methods employed for heavy anti-aircraft gun positions during the war, contributing to the archaeological record of Britain's home defence infrastructure.
+Heavy Anti-aircraft gunsite at Old Ellerby is a Second World War defensive installation located approximately 600 metres south of Ellerby Grange in Yorkshire.
+The site comprises earthwork remains associated with anti-aircraft gun emplacements constructed during the period of heightened air defence preparations in the 1940s.
+Such installations formed part of the broader network of air defences established across northern England to counter the threat of enemy bombing campaigns.
+The physical remains reflect the strategic positioning of heavy anti-aircraft batteries designed to protect the surrounding region during wartime operations.

 Heavy Anti-aircraft gunsite at Old Ellerby, 600m south of Ellerby Grange is a scheduled monument protected by Historic England under reference 1019185.
 View the official record →

-Heavy Anti-aircraft gunsite at Old Ellerby, 600m south of Ellerby Grange is a Second World War defensive installation located in Yorkshire.
+Heavy Anti-aircraft gunsite at Old Ellerby is a Second World War defensive installation located approximately 600 metres south of Ellerby Grange in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019185.

 Heavy Anti-aircraft gunsite at Old Ellerby, 600m south of Ellerby Grange is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019185.